adzerk-oss/boot-cljs-example/README.md

   to it.
 Resources (stylesheets, images, HTML, JavaScript) in the page are reloaded when they change.

+You can view the generated content by opening `target/index.html` in your browser.

 ## Start Browser REPL

 With the build pipeline humming in the background, you can connect to the running nREPL